colebrookson/eeb-r-manual/README.md

-# eeb-r-manual
+# The R Manual

-Code, text, notes, and infrastructure to support the R manual for undergraduate students in the Ecology &amp; Evolutionary Biology department at the University of Toronto. :laptop:
+This repository hosts all the material to deliver an introduction to R for undergraduates at the University of Toronto in the Ecology & Evolutionary Biology department's undergraduate programs.